10 Exclusive Books With Morally Grey Characters

 1. The Blade Itself (The First Law)

-It’s the darkest and most violent fantasy that I’ve read.
+This is the darkest and most violent fantasy that I’ve read.
 The main thing is that none of the characters are heroes.
-There’s not some heroic goal or some quest to change things for the better.
+There’s no heroic goal or quest to change things for the better.
 It has a more gritty, politically realistic feeling to it.
 The plot is slow.
-So if you’re looking for something fast-paced, action-packed, and plot-driven, this is not where you’ll find it.
+So, if you’re looking for something fast-paced, action-packed, and plot-driven, this is not where you’ll find it.

-The stronger characters than others much drive the book.
+The stronger characters than others drive the book.
 I would say my favorite is Glokta, who is a funny and fascinating character.
 His job is to torture and interrogate people for the kingdom he now lives in and works for.
-So if you’re looking for darker, interesting grey characters, I would recommend checking it out.
+So, if you’re looking for darker, interesting grey characters, I recommend checking it out.

 Author: Joe Abercrombie